Touch Football Australia: NRL Touch Premiership

 The competition is divided into two conferences - Queensland (Cowboys, Broncos, Titans) and New South Wales (Knights, Eels, Tigers) - during the regular season, and culminates in the first placed teams from each conference competing in the grand final.

 All matches are played prior to NRL matches with coverage being provided by broadcast partners Fox Sports Australia.

+Due to the COVID-19 pandemic, the 2020 season had to be postponed, and the NRL Touch Premiership hasn't been played since the 2019 season.

 Indigenous Australian vs Māori All-Stars

 Elite Indigenous and Maori Touch Football teams have regularly taken part in the NRL Indigenous Australian vs Maori All-Stars event, playing the curtain-raiser to the men's and women's NRL games.

 International Competitions

 Australia participates in the Touch Football World Cup at an international level.
 Since the inaugural World Cup in 1988 they have won 332 games out of the 362 they have played.

-At the recent World Cup that was hosted at the Coffs Harbour International Stadium in Coffs Harbour Australia won eight of the nine categories they competed in.
+The 2015 World Cup was held at the Coffs Harbour International Stadium in Coffs Harbour.
+Australia won eight of the nine categories they competed in.

 Australia's national touch football teams compete against New Zealand in Trans-Tasman Test Series.